Link Search Menu Expand Document

 • Configure dominobackup.cfg for your Domino server

-• Copy the restore script on Domino Windows server
+• Copy the restore scripts to the Domino Windows server

-• Create SSH key and configured it for accessing the Veeam server
+• Create SSH key and configured it to access the Veeam server

 • Test the SSH connection from Domino server to Veeam server